 19 Jun 5 Reasons Why You Need To Digital Detox Your Life Now

 What’s the first thing you reach for when you wake up in the morning?
 How many times do you pick up your phone and almost mindlessly scrolling through your social feeds?
 Are you checking your emails while sitting on the bus on your way to work?
 Isn’t it funny how times have changed over the last years?
+We think it’s time for a digital detox.

 Nowadays you hardly see anyone without headphones on and their head buried into their phones doing things.
 Our mobile phone has become a constant companion.
 We are reachable 24/7 – we are always on.
 It’s not only our phone addiction that we would need detoxing from once in a while.